 Defining Stories is providing office-based, phone and/or online services throughout the COVID-19 health crisis.
-We require all clients in self isolation to have their session via Skype or phone.
+We require all clients in self isolation to have their session via online video or phone.
 For in-office consultation, clients are asked to disinfect their hands on arrival and practice social distancing.

 I wish to acknowledge the Wurundjeri-willam people of the Kulin nation who are the Traditional Owners of the Land on which I live.
 I want to pay my respect to the Elders of the Kulin Nation, both past, present and emerging, and extend that respect to other Aboriginal Australians and Torres Strait Islanders.
 I acknowledge that sovereignty was never ceded.

 At Defining Stories we believe that our sense of identity and how we live our lives is determined by the stories we hear, tell, and believe about ourselves.